Weakly interacting massive particle: Future of direct detection

 Upper limits for WIMP-nucleon elastic cross sections from selected experiments as reported by the LZ experiment in July 2023.

 The 2020s should see the emergence of several multi-tonne mass direct detection experiments, which will probe WIMP-nucleus cross sections orders of magnitude smaller than the current state-of-the-art sensitivity.
 Examples of such next-generation experiments are LUX-ZEPLIN (LZ) and XENONnT, which are multi-tonne liquid xenon experiments, followed by DARWIN, another proposed liquid xenon direct detection experiment of 50–100 tonnes.

 Such multi-tonne experiments will also face a new background in the form of neutrinos, which will limit their ability to probe the WIMP parameter space beyond a certain point, known as the neutrino floor.
-However, although its name may imply a hard limit, the neutrino floor represents the region of parameter space beyond which experimental sensitivity can only improve at best as the square root of exposure (the product of detector mass and running time).
+Although its name may imply a hard limit, the neutrino floor represents the region of parameter space beyond which experimental sensitivity can only improve at best as the square root of exposure (the product of detector mass and running time).
 For WIMP masses below 10 GeV/c^{2}, the dominant source of neutrino background is from the Sun, while for higher masses the background contains contributions from atmospheric neutrinos and the diffuse supernova neutrino background.

 In December 2021, results from PandaX have found no signal in their data, with a lowest excluded cross section of 3.8×10^-47 cm2 at 40 GeV with 90% confidence level.

 In July 2023, the XENONnT and LZ experiment published the first results of their searches for WIMPs, the first excluding cross sections above 2.58×10^-47 cm2 at 28 GeV with 90% confidence level and the second excluding cross sections above 9.2×10^-48 cm2 at 36 GeV with 90% confidence level.
+Further results from XENONnT published in July 2026 exclude cross sections above 6.0×10^-45 cm2 at 5 GeV.

+Researchers working with the LUX-ZEPLIN experiment at the Sanford Underground Research Facility in Lead, South Dakota, announced on September 1st, 2026 a single event of possible collision of a xenon nuclei with a dark matter particle with a mass of at least 200 gigaelectronvolts (GeV), and probably around 1,000 GeV.